MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-powerbi-connector.md

 ---
 title: Create a Power BI report using the Dataverse connector | Microsoft Docs
-description: Connecting to your Dataverse data from Power BI Desktop using the connector.
+description: Connect to your Dataverse data from Power BI Desktop using the connector.
 author: Mattp123
 manager: kvivek
 ms.service: powerapps